marble999/freshlygenerated/content/posts/Fettuccine-With-Asparagus-and-Smoked-Salmon.md

 * 12 shavings salty sherry vinegar

-� cup slivered almonds
+Â¼ cup slivered almonds

 Sour cream, olive oil, and/or lemon juice, to serve
 ### Directions

-1. To make the sauce, heat oil in a medium pan on medium heat, and saut� asparagus in the oil until soft, approximately 2 minutes.
+1. To make the sauce, heat oil in a medium pan on medium heat, and sautÃ© asparagus in the oil until soft, approximately 2 minutes.
 Add to the fish, and toss until dissolved in the sauce.
 Add pasta, toss to coat, and add vinegar.
 Continue cooking until pasta is heated through.

 1. To serve, drizzle with sour cream and a drizzle of olive oil.
 Sprinkle with almonds.

 1. Melissa Clark is the Executive Chef and Co-Owner of il Milo di Subppinos Gourmet Pizza, located in Venice, California.
 Follow her at melissacarter.com

-1.